eddmann/eddmann.github.io/_posts/2023/2023-06-23-using-langchain-agents-and-tools-to-answer-questions-on-the-nba-with-openai.md

 Much better!

-### Combining tools
+### Combining Tools

-We now can combine the abilities to; reason about a question, find the relevant information, and then compute a given answer.
+We can now combine the abilities to reason about a question, find the relevant information, and then compute a given answer.

 ```python
 agent.run("How many combined points did the 2023 NBA season MVP, and the 2023 NBA finals MVP score for the entire 2023 season?")